 - 1. Ensure the control is energized. - 2.
 From the Human-Machine Interface (HMI) panel, located on the front of the control, access the Configuration Menu, and set the control's Baud Rate (19,200 bps maximum) to a value that can match the baud rate of the PC. - 3.
-From the control's Configuration Menu, set the Communication Address of the control to a number not used by any other control sharing the same modem (serial connections can be shared through the use of a communications line splitter, refer to Figure 9-4).

-- NOTE: All GE-2011B Series Digital Tapchanger Controls are shipped with communications password disabled (set to 0000). - 4.
+From the control's Configuration Menu, set the Communication Address of the control to a number not used by any other control sharing the same modem (serial connections can be shared through the use of a communications line splitter, refer to Figure 9-4). - NOTE: All GE-2011C Series Digital Tapchanger Controls are shipped with communications password disabled (set to 0000). - 4.
 If desired, set the Communication Password. - 5.
-The GE-2011B only supports BECO 2200 Communication Protocol.
-Protocol configuration is not required.
+Determine the type of control, then proceed as follows: - a.
+If using COM1 on a GE-2011C, then set the control's Communications Protocol to BECO 2200. - b.
+If using COM2 on a GE-2011C, only BECO 2200 is supported, therefore Communications Protocol configuration is not required.

 ▲ CAUTION: Control serial communication is disabled when the control is in the local mode.
-(GE-2011B) may be set to disable local control mode remote communication blocking)
+(M-2001C may be set to disable local control mode remote communication blocking)

-- 6. Position the control menu to the EXIT Screen, then select ENT (the control will display a blank screen even though the unit remains operational). - NOTE: Communication cable connections are provided in Section 9.8, Communication Cables.
+- 6. Position the control menu to the EXIT Screen, then select ENT (the control will display a blank screen even though the unit remains operational). - NOTE: Communication cable connections are provided in Section 9.9, Communication Cables.